Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 transactions in the consensus candidate set.
 A fetched export sidecar is not a separate apply input: on merge, each leaf must be active-view checked, verified against the candidate transaction, and promoted into `ExportSigCollector`.
-Closed-ledger apply must assemble the signer set from the agreed `exportSigSetHash` sidecar map, not from the still-growing live collector, so late local arrivals cannot change the ledger-defining export result.
+`ttEXPORT_SIGNATURES` is the export signature witness interface.
+Network mode derives it from the accepted `exportSigSetHash` sidecar snapshot; standalone/dev helpers may synthesize the same witness from the local validator key.
+The pseudo carries the full source-side validator signature witness and binds it to the matching `ttEXPORT` via `sfTransactionHash`.
+It has no ledger-state effect by itself; it exists so apply/replay sees the same signature material through the transaction stream regardless of which producer supplied it.

 If the consensus candidate contains a `ttEXPORT` but the node has no eligible local export signatures yet, the export sidecar gate opens only a bounded